 If you just want a travel bed, I’d recommend going with an actual dog bed like the Bachelor Pad or the Highlands Pad, which is thicker and more padded under your dog for longer-term use.
 But if you want something that is versatile, light and packable as extra insulation to keep your senior or short-haired dog warm, the Clear Lake Blanket is awesome!

-We really love this one and we are happy that it will help keep Scotty comfortably camping and traveling with us for all his remaining years!
+We really love this one and we are happy that it kept Scotty comfortably camping and traveling with us for all his remaining years!